tthmok/599.90/project.md

 ## Part 0: Mini-Proposal

-Develop a one paragraph mini-proposal that describes the basic idea for the project, the client, the team members (and their anticipated "roles"), and whatever else you think Tony should know.
+Develop a one paragraph mini-proposal that describes the basic idea for the project, the client, the team members (and their anticipated "roles"), and whatever else you think Terrance should know.

-To submit, create a submission channel for your group in Slack (e.g. #teamCoolSubmission), and add Tony.
+To submit, create a submission channel for your group in Slack (e.g. #teamCoolSubmission), and add Terrance.
 Submit the paragraph as a message to the message with me @'ed.

 ## Part 1: Proposal